 Golang Distributed Tracing – OpenTelemetry Based Observability

 OpenTelemetry (OTel in short) is an open-source observability framework that provides a standard set of vendor-agonistic SDKs, APIs, and tools to connect with observability backends.
 It supports all major programming languages, including Java, Python, Node.js, and Go.
-However, Golang observability by integrating OTel with Golang is particularly challenging due to several reasons.
-In this article, […]
+In short, it lets you collect, export, and analyze telemetry data from your applications and services, including metrics, […]

 Trace-based Testing: Modern Testing for the Modern Infrastructure